Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Disposable static cling duster cloths, branded as Swiffers, really are costly.
 Make your own dusters to use on the brand's wands by using some leftover or clearance bin flannel.
 Cut each piece to 7 inches by 4 inches and layer them three or four layers thick.
 Sew them together with two straight lines, each .75 of an inch from center.
 This 1.5 inch center channel will slip onto your branded handle.
 Using a pinking sheer if one is available, fray the edges by cutting the layers into unaligned fringes.
 These dusters can be washed over and over again, gaining more static power as they fray and pill with use.

-This is a guide about homemade carpet cleaner recipes.
+This is a page about homemade carpet cleaner recipes.
 Rather than purchase a carpet cleaner product at the store, you can make a very effective one using typical household products.

 Cleaning your carpets will keep them looking nice.
 Carpet cleaning services and even store bought shampoos can be quite expensive.